Last updated September 2019 | Words and photos by Vietnam Coracle

 INTRODUCTION | GUIDE | MAP | RELATED POSTS

 This is an ode to a breakfast noodle house I visited in Ha Giang, the provincial capital of Vietnam’s northernmost frontier.
-Ever since I ate there, in late September 2014, the experience has been echoing inside me.
+Although it has changed considerably since I first ate there, in late September 2014, the experience has been echoing inside me ever since.
 The noodle house is a small, family-run business, specializing in bánh cuốn (steamed rice flour rolls), a favourite breakfast in the northern provinces.
 The best informal dining establishments in Vietnam are those that find the perfect balance and interplay of three key elements: food, people, and place.
 This can result in a deeply satisfying and memorable experience.
 Breakfast in Ha Giang was one such occasion.

 GUIDE: BREAKFAST IN HA GIANG